ganeshutah/Jove/README.md

 and well-chosen state names.
 For this, we provide a convenient markdown syntax.

+* Jove's markdown syntax is succinctly described within notebooks/driver/Drive_Animations.ipynb

-* Learn this syntax by running notebooks/driver/Drive\_md2mc.ipynb
+* You may also learn this syntax by running notebooks/driver/Drive\_md2mc.ipynb

 * Learn the construction of a mini-compiler including lexer and parser for parsing the markdown syntax and turning them into Jove's